apple2373/chainer-caption/README.md

 - CUDA 8.0
 - chainer 1.24.0  http://chainer.org

 and some more packages.
-Make sure to use this version of chainer.
+Make sure to use this version of chainer by `pip install chainer==1.24.0`.
 Different versions easily break the compatability.

 I use `conda` to manage the environment and here's what I did.
 ```